 DISCOVER VIRGINIA BEACH BEYOND THE BOARDWALK

 But, on the other hand, because I know it well, I do have quite a few recommendations that I can round up for you.
-Virginia Beach seems to get a bad rap in terms of East Coast beaches, but it’s all about knowing where to go and where to avoid.
-Yes, the boardwalk is a scene of sorts, but there are certainly gems to be found.
+Virginia Beach seems to get a bad rap in terms of East Coast beaches, but it’s all about knowing where to go and where to avoid and when.
+Yes, the boardwalk gets crowded, but there are certainly gems to be found.
 It just requires doing your research and going a bit off the beaten path.